cdli-gh/annodoc/index.md

 - TODO: synchronize with (https://cdli-gh.github.io/guides/month_names.html), (https://cdli-gh.github.io/guides/verbal_chain_slot_system.html), (https://cdli-gh.github.io/guides/lists.html)
 - TODO: add material from https://drive.google.com/drive/folders/1bYRho0QkHCiTE-ajPlvJTTmM8bViI4da
 - iti+month name: current pre-annotation: iti is head, month in apposition (fix in docu and data)
-- complex numners: head is nummod, internal relation produced by pre-annotation is also nummod (guidelines currently have compound; check whether to be replaced with appos for implicit addition)
+- complex numbers: head is nummod, internal relation produced by pre-annotation is also nummod; change guidelines and examples (currently compound); add comment that an alternative analysis would be with `appos` (with appos for implicit addition), but that (as a design decision), this is not done here.

 ## Open issues

-### Complex numerals

-Currently, multi-number numerals are connected by `compound` relations.
-This also includes *la1* 'minus' -- but this is verbal.
-Can we motivate a linguistic structure here?

 ### Syntactic relation between mu and year name